 valley of the kings

-One of the reasons they choose this valley in the west bank of Luxor ” the pyramid-shaped mountain”, in the center of the mountain of the west bank, so they will not waste time or spend money to build a pyramid.
+One of the reasons they choose this valley on the west bank of Luxor ” the pyramid-shaped mountain”, in the center of the mountain of the west bank, so they will not waste time or spend money building a pyramid.
 The Valley of the Kings has 64 tombs, Just 24 Royal Tombs.
 Then we move on to visit the Temple of Queen Hatshepsut.